GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/07.761-770/01.A-Little-Light/docs.md

 ---
+title: |
-title: 761.
-A Little Light
+    761. A Little Light - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 761.
+A Little Light.
+God make my life a little light  Within the world to glow.
+A little flame that burneth bright, Wherever I may go.
+    keywords:  |
-    keywords: Christ in Song, A Little Light, God make my life a little light ,
+        Christ in Song, adventhymnals, advent hymnals, A Little Light, God make my life a little light .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 761. A LITTLE LIGHT
+####  Christ in Song,

 ```txt
 1.